dharanidadi/Week_0/README.md

 **The Construct website** : You are also free to use [**theconstructsim**](https://www.theconstructsim.com/) without having to install anything.
 The Construct is an online platform that supports ROS development.

 * __Get familiar with Linux__:
-Here are a few resources that you can refer to in order to get familiar with Linux:
+Here are a few additional resources that you can refer to in order to get familiar with Linux:
 	* [Video-based Tutorial](https://www.youtube.com/watch?v=IVquJh3DXUA "Introduction to Linux and Basic Linux Commands for Beginners")
 	* [Text-based Tutorial](https://ryanstutorials.net/linuxtutorial/ "Linux Tutorial")